Maurice Godelier: Career

 In 1963, Godelier initiated the first program on economic anthropology in France at College de France.
 In this program he focused on refining the Marxist ideas of base and superstructure and modes of production.

 From 1966 to 1969, Godelier conducted his first major anthropological field study on the Baruya in Papua New Guinea.
 His research provided significant contributions to the limited understanding of New Guinea cultures.
 In 1982, he used his research to write an ethnography on the Baruya.
 The book, entitled The Making of Great Men, discusses sex- and gender-based inequality and provided insight into the systems of power in Melanesia.
 His analysis of the systems of power was further developed in Big Men and Great Men, published in 1991, which he co-edited with Marilyn Strathern.

 In the late 1990s, Godelier addressed the future of peripheral societies under the effects of world capitalism and a new analysis of kinship theory focusing on gender inequality and sexuality.
 In 1995, he founded the Center for Research and Documentation on Oceania, which he directed until 1999.

 From 2000 to 2003, Godelier served on various organizations related to research in social sciences in Europe and his anthropological work in Oceania.
-He is currently (2013–2015) president of the Société des océanistes.
+He was the president of the Société des océanistes from 2013 to 2015.